Peer Review

 The visit took place from August 29 to September 1, 2023.
 During this visit, in-depth interviews were conducted with various stakeholders (employees of the Office of Statistics, users of statistics, media, data providers).
 In addition to checking compliance with the principles, one of the main objectives of the peer review is to identify possible improvements and make recommendations on the institutional environment, statistical processes, and statistical output.

-3. Report of the Expert Team
+3. Report of the expert team

 Following the visit, the expert team draws up a report on compliance with the principles or corresponding recommendations for better compliance with the principles.
 This report is compiled within three months and published on the website of the Office of Statistics.